ge0Aja/globus_web_app/README.md

 git submodule update
 ```
 4. Copy the config files (cfg) and the data files (.data .names) from "globus_web_app_config_files" folder to "darknet/data" and "darknet/cfg" folders where the folder and file structure should be as follows:
+[+ for the newest version please follow the file placement instructions specified in the workshop section down below +]
 ```
 +globus_web_app
 |	+--darknet